COBOL I/O Routine

 * Display the file status bytes.
 This routine will display as *

-* two digits if the full two byte file status is numeric.
-If *
+* four digits.
+If the full two byte file status is numeric it *

-* second byte is non-numeric then it will be treated as a *
+* the second byte will be treated as a binary number and will *

 Z-DISPLAY-IO-STATUS.